X-Factor Investigations: "Madrox" and "Decimation"

 Damian Tryp also seems to be involved in Jamie Madrox's past.
 When Jamie was born, the doctor's slap caused him to multiply into two identical babies, which was rather shocking to both his parents and the doctor.
-Professor Charles Xavier, a friend of the Madrox family, suggested that they move to Kansas to raise the boy in privacy with the possibility of the boy to be later taught at Professor X's school for the gifted youngsters.
-However, when Madrox was still young, Tryp also makes an own offer to look after Jamie, claiming that Jamie was also a "changeling" like him.
-Jamie's parents, however, refuse to give Jamie to Tryp, who proceeds to create a freak tornado that kills Jamie's parents.
+Charles Xavier, a friend of the Madrox family, suggested that they move to Kansas to raise the boy in privacy with the possibility of the boy to be later taught at Professor X's school for the gifted youngsters.
+When Madrox was young, Tryp also makes an own offer to look after Jamie, claiming that Jamie was also a "changeling" like him.
+Jamie's parents, however, refuse to give Jamie to Tryp, who creates a freak tornado that kills Jamie's parents.

 The all-out conflict between Tryp's Singularity Investigations and X-Factor Investigations began after the youngest version of Tryp badly beat Siryn (after shooting her in the neck with a dart that prevented her from using her powers) and left her for dead.
 Siryn, as part of her duties for X-Factor Investigations, was investigating the murder of the woman who died in Jack Vaughn's penthouse under suspicious circumstances.
 Jack Vaughn (a movie star) claimed that the woman was killed by her sister, Gloria Santiago, who was upset about the relationship (claiming that Jack was "no good" for her sister), and that all he was trying to do was wrestle the gun away from her.
 The sister thus hired X-Factor Investigations to help her clear her name and bring Jack to justice.
 Singularity Investigations was representing Jack Vaughn with Tryp, Junior (in other words, the youngest version) as the defense counsel.
 Siryn and X-Factor Investigations managed to incriminate Vaughn and to thwart SI's assassination attempt on Rictor.
 Tryp, Junior is so infuriated by this that he ambushes Siryn and beat her almost to death, leaving her to die in an alley.

-Madrox and Strong Guy give Tryp a very public warning as Tryp is jogging in the park.
+Madrox and Strong Guy give Tryp a public warning as Tryp is jogging in the park.
 They tell Tryp that they know that it was he who hurt Siryn, and while they will not hurt him in broad daylight, he should watch his back.
 Tryp, Junior and Tryp, Senior make Madrox an offer to join their firm, and Madrox laughs in response.